dataaxiom/ghcr-cleanup-action/README.md

           token: ${{ secrets.GITHUB_TOKEN }}
 ```

-The action calls both the registry (ghcr.io) and the GitHub Package APIs to
+The action calls both the registry API (ghcr.io) and the GitHub package API to
 facilitate support for multi-architecture images.
 This is required to determine
-the relationships between all the multi-architecture image contents.
+the relationships between all of the multi-architecture image contents.
 It
-downloads the manifest information for all images and maps the contents to the
+downloads the manifest descriptors of all images and maps their content to the
-underlying packages, which appear as untagged in GitHub (as seen in the web
+underlying packages.
+Which for multi-architecture images appear as untagged in
-interface).
-To safely delete untagged images the action determines first if the
+GitHub (as seen in the web interface).
+To safely delete untagged images the
-untagged package is actually in use by another image/package and skips these.
+action determines first if the untagged package is actually in use by another
-Likewise to delete an image it needs to delete all of the underlying packages.
+image/package and skips these.
+Likewise to delete an image it needs to delete
+all of the underlying packages.

 ### Do a dry-run first